Derwent London

 Alignment with Local Communities: Projects must benefit local community groups, residents, or businesses within the specific geographic boundaries (Fitzrovia & West End or Tech Belt areas).

-Community Engagement Focus: As Helen Joscelyne emphasized, successful projects “speak to the importance of community engagement and will support people by inviting them to come together and get involved in a range of activities.”
+Community Engagement Focus: As Helen Joscelyne emphasised, successful projects “speak to the importance of community engagement and will support people by inviting them to come together and get involved in a range of activities.”

 Multiple Benefit Areas: Strong applications demonstrate positive impacts across social, cultural, arts, health, or wellbeing dimensions.
 Projects combining multiple benefit areas appear particularly competitive.